quantonganh/helix-wiki/Troubleshooting.md

 ![Image showing output of gcm command](https://i.imgur.com/cJmVLCy.png)

 - Under Name column, notice the extension of these files. `rust-analyzer` ends with `.exe`, which is great, as it would work out of the box.
 But `typescript-language-server` ends with `.ps1`.
-In this case we would check if could find a server file with `.cmd` extension:
+In this case we would try to find a server file with `.cmd` extension:

 ![output of `gcm typescript-language-server.cmd` showing that the corresponding file is available](https://i.imgur.com/SV86JLp.png)